project-flogo/aws-contrib/activity/s3/README.md

 # Amazon S3

-Upload or Download files from Amazon Simple Storage Service (S3)
+Upload or Download files from Amazon Simple Storage Service (S3).
+The Key Id and Secret Access Key needs to be set as Enviornment variable.

 ## Installation